when hogg met harry | read | i-D

 D: But you know, it's not like you are telling people what to do.
 You are giving them a choice.
 I went to Marc Jacobs — sometimes he's elegant and sophisticated an womanly and makes references to the 30s or the 40s but this last one brought back roller disco — it was so fun and so cute.
 He had gigantic platforms and little short tu-tu skirts.

 D: No!
-I would have enjoyed modelling for Betsy Johnson - she's so fun and playful - but most of them are….
+I would have enjoyed modeling for Betsy Johnson — she's so fun and playful — but most of them are…

 P: Would you come out on my catwalk?